hjkgrp/SESAMI_web/paper/paper.md

 4. The value of $p/p_0$ calculated from BET theory, $1/(\sqrt{C}+1)$, and $p/p_0$ calculated from the third consistency rule should be equal (with ±10% tolerance).
 5. The linear region should end at the knee of the isotherm.

-Once a linear region is selected, the identified uptake value is multiplied by the molecular cross-sectional area of the adsorbate, typically derived from the bulk liquid density (16.2 Å^2^/molecule for N~2~; 14.2 Å^2^/molecule for Ar), to obtain the material's surface area, under the assumption that the adsorbate molecules only form a monolayer (Equation \ref{eq:surface_area}).
+Once a linear region is selected, the identified uptake value is multiplied by the molecular cross-sectional area of the adsorbate, typically derived from the bulk liquid density (16.2 Å^2^/molecule for N~2~; 14.2 Å^2^/molecule for Ar), to obtain the material's surface area, under the assumption that the adsorbate molecules only form a monolayer (\autoref{eq:surface_area}).
 The surface area obtained this way is referred to as the BET area.

 # Summary